The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Main Results

 \subsection{Changing Guesses and Belief Polarization}

-Recall that half of subjects are randomly assigned to give a second guess to the initial question after receiving news, and we hypothesize that subjects are more likely to update in the Pro-Party direction than in the Anti-Party direction.
-This test is useful as a robustness check, but also helps us better understand how these messages affect subjects' beliefs about the questions themselves.
+To further validate the ``trust in news'' measure of motivated reasoning, I also show that subjects engage in asymmetric updating about the questions themselves.
+Half of subjects give a second guess to the initial question after receiving news, and I hypothesize that subjects are more likely to update in the Pro-Party direction than in the Anti-Party direction.
+This test is both useful as a robustness check as well as useful to better understand belief polarization on these questions.

 Column 1 of \Cref{change-guess-message} shows that subjects are more likely to update their median in the direction of Pro-Party messages than they are from Anti-Party messages.
 Column 2 shows that on politicized topics, subjects are also more likely to change their guesses in the direction of a Polarizing message (one that tells them their guess is farther away from the mean) than from an Anti-Polarizing message.